chaikau/csapp-exercise/README.md

-# Some attempts for exercises on CSAPP
+# Attempts made to solve problemss on CSAPP